Enzyme Unit Definitions and Assay Design

 Download a Free Copy

 This guide explains key concepts such as ‘enzyme units’ and ‘enzyme activity’ in simple terms and discusses enzyme assay design and the importance of operating in the ‘linear range’.
-There are also some tips on setting up assay controls and subtracting blanks are discussed.
+There are also some tips on setting up assay controls and subtracting blanks.

 This guide covers: